graezykev/dev-container/part-4.md

 Here comes my favourite part, **Remote Development**.

-In the previous parts we stay in a stand-alone PC to do everything, building dev containers, and developing.
-In this part I would like to introduce how to develop when you're not at the office or even have no working PC at your disposal.
+In the previous parts, we stay in a stand-alone PC to do everything, building dev containers, and developing.
+In this part, I would like to introduce how to develop when you're not at the office or even have no working PC at your disposal.

 This is how the VS Code team elaborate on the remote development architecture: